 Credit unions have similar $250,000 coverage but through the NCUA instead.

-What is a limit on withdrawing my funds?
+What is the limit on withdrawing my funds?

 Federal law allows up to six withdrawals each month for online-only savings accounts.
 Most banks charge a small fee for each excess transaction.